pytest-dev/pytest/doc/en/reference/plugin_list.rst

      *status*: N/A,
      *requires*: N/A

-     A pytest plugin to shim pytest commandline options for fowards compatibility
+     A pytest plugin to shim pytest commandline options for forwards compatibility

   :pypi:`pytest-freezegun`
      *last release*: Jul 19, 2020,